Moving to France After Brexit: Your Rights

 British Expats Living in France

 Under the terms of the Withdrawal Agreement, British people resident in France before January 1, 2021, will be able to continue living and working in France, providing they meet certain basic requirements.
-Recent expats who moved to France within the transition period of 2020 will also be granted the same legal rights.
+Recent expats who moved to France within the transition period of 2020 were also be granted the same legal rights.

 Rights of British People to Move to France After Brexit